MarcJAndersen/poc-analysis-results-metadata/README.md

 the PhUSE Computational Science (CS) working groups (http://www.phusewiki.org/wiki/index.php?title=CSS_Working_Groups).

-The purpose is to show how tables for the clinical study report are generated from analysis results and metadata stored a RDF data cubes.
+The purpose is to show how tables for the clinical study report can be generated from analysis results and metadata stored a RDF data cubes.
 The CDISC SDTM/ADaM Pilot Project (http://www.cdisc.org/sdtmadam-pilot-project) serves as input for data